ackben0226/ackben0226.github.io/_posts/2025-07-22-Image-Search-Engine-with-Deep-Learning.md

-🖼️ Image Search Engine with Deep Learning
+# Image Search Engine with Deep Learning

-📌 Overview
-This project demonstrates an Image Search Engine that uses Convolutional Neural Networks (CNNs) and deep feature extraction to find visually similar images.
-The application is tailored for domains such as fashion, e-commerce, or photography, where visual similarity plays a crucial role.
+In this post we demonstrate an Image Search Engine that uses Convolutional Neural Networks (CNNs) and deep feature extraction to find visually similar images.
+The application is useful for domains such as fashion, e-commerce, or photography, where visual similarity plays a crucial role.

-By leveraging pre-trained deep learning models like VGG16, the system extracts rich image embeddings and compares them using similarity metrics.
-It enables users to upload a query image and instantly receive the top visually similar images from a reference database.
+<br/> We leverage pre-trained deep learning models like VGG16, which extracts rich image embeddings and compares them using similarity metrics.
+This enables users to upload a query image and instantly receive the top visually similar images from a reference database.

 🎯 Key Features
 ✅ Deep feature extraction using VGG16